Prag8855/aab/frontend/content/guides/job-notice-period.md

 Date_created: 2023-04-19
 ---

 German jobs have a notice period (*Kündigungsfrist*).
-If you quit or get laid off, you must work until the end of your notice period.
-This guide explains how that notice period works.
+If you [lose your job or quit](/guides/losing-your-job), you must work until the end of your notice period.

+This guide explains how that notice period works, and how to get a shorter notice period.

 {% include "_blocks/tableOfContents.html" %}